golangboy/golangboy/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on GuangZhou
+- 🔭 I’m currently studying on HNNU
 - 🌱 I’m currently learning Rustlang
 - 🤔 I’m looking for help with Rustlang
 - 💬 Ask me about Rustlang